microsoft/vsts-ibm-websphere-extension/README.md

     * By default "Install Application If Not Exist" is checked.
 If the application does not exist, it will be first installed.
     * Enter the target cell, node, and application server name if this application is expected to be installed for the first time.
     * Enter the optional context root information.
 If left blank, the default context root will be _"/your_application_name"_.
     * Enter the optional Web Module, Virtual Host, and URI information.
-If left blank, the task will attempt to extract these information automatically from the application file.
+If left blank, the task will attempt to extract this information automatically from the application file.
     * By default "Start Application" is checked.
 It will start the application after the installation.

 1. If you are certain that the target application already exists in the IBM WebSphere Application Server, you can uncheck the "Install Application If Not Exist".
 The task will then hide fields that are only relevant to installation: